spatie/laravel-mailcoach-docs-old/docs/app/templates/overview.md

 - `::unsubscribeUrl::` The URL where users can unsubscribe
 - `::webViewUrl::` This URL will display the HTML of the campaign
 - `::subscriber.first_name::` The first name of the subscriber

-// TODO // How to create nice looking templates, links to apps/websites… ?